JoelPradeepAB/JoelPradeepAB/README.md

 ### 📈 My Coding Journey

-I am actively committed to daily growth and consistent learning.
-Here is a visual representation of my contribution history!
+I'm new to this world of software engineering, but I'm actively committed to daily growth and consistent learning.
+I've been learning "Full Stack Web Development With Java And DevOps" and I'm excited to build scalable projects that solve real-world problems.

 <p align="center">
   <picture>